Prajakta261/git-github/README.md

 # git-github
-This is BookStore Mini Project in java.
+This is Book Store Management System in java.